Esperance Bay Coastal Erosion

 From the report the most cost effective solution over 20, 50 and 100 years was the Coordinated Bandy Creek Boat Harbour dredging & sand back-passing that offered a number of benefits.
 Otherwise we should look at constructing a seawall or groyne(s).
 Council resolved to investigate the possibility of a Coordinated Bandy Creek Boat Harbour dredging & sand back-passing.

 The Shire engaged BMT to develop the Coordinated Bandy Creek Boat Harbour dredging & sand back-passing, including designs, environmental planning and liaison with the Department of Transport.
-This stage of the project is currently in development.
+The Trial for the dredged sand will begin pumping from early May 2021, between Monday and Saturday from 7:00am to 6:00pm, with the Trial expected to run until early August 2021.